"Your Agile Lean Business Digital Transformation, Optimisation, Mentoring, Training, Coaching and Certification Specialists"

 The greatest challenge for many organisations is the rollout and deployment of the initial program to achieve the required factors of engagement in skills, knowledge transfer and cultural maturity; thus ensuring that the initial deployment rollout does not fail or flounder.

-Critical to achieving these factors of engagement is the commitment and sponsorship of the senior leadership to change the way people think, act and collaborate together without fear or trepidation to make and achieve major change within the organization, more reading/learning @ “The Benefits of Thought Leadership”
+Critical to achieving these factors of engagement is the commitment and sponsorship of the senior leadership team to change the way people think, act and collaborate together without fear or trepidation to make and achieve major change within the organization, more reading/learning @ “The Benefits of Thought Leadership”

-Graphic 1 shows the benefits of the structured gradual step deployment of these continuous improvement methodologies and the best practice outcomes, helping organisations to evolve and mature.
+(Graphic 1) shows the benefits of the structured gradual step deployment of these continuous improvement methodologies and the best practice outcomes, helping organisations to evolve and mature.

-Usual good practice is to commence utilising Kaizen PDCA and Lean techniques to flush out the low hanging fruit, namely company generated waste.
+Usual good practice is to commence utilising Kaizen PDCA/PDSA and Lean techniques to flush out the low hanging fruit, namely company generated waste.
 This gets team members to learn and work utilising these best practice methods and also achieving some great results and outcomes that will project and be observed by other teams within the organisation and serves as a living template and adds momentum for them to follow.

 Once the teams have achieved the yellow and green belt competency level and have successfully delivered great outcomes, then target further DMAIC/ DFSS projects that can be undertaken to resolve the larger issues identified and proceed with the remaining critical improvement opportunities, allowing the organisation to move forward, more reading/learning @ “Our Training Programs”

-The maturity of the overall quality management system and trying to implement well above the organisations current baseline capability state which can result in “deployment and employee engagement failures” of which can be “unrecoverable”.
+The maturity of the overall quality management system and trying to implement well above the organisation's current baseline capability state which can result in “deployment and employee engagement failures” of which can be “unrecoverable”.

 “Lean” Initiatives focus on eliminating all waste in manufacturing processes, customer service, asset and facilities capability functions; commonly known as the (T.P.S) Toyota Production System.
 The Production System Design Laboratory (P.S.D), Massachusetts Institute of Technology (M.I.T) ‘Lean production is aimed at the elimination of waste in every area of production including customer service and labour relations, product design, facility and maintenance uptime utilising (T.P.M/R.C.M) (T.P.M – Total Preventive maintenance & R.C.M – Reliability Centered Maintenance) techniques, supplier networks and factory management.
 Its goal is to incorporate less human effort, less inventory, less time to develop products, and less space to become highly responsive to customer demand while producing top quality products in the most efficient and economical manner possible.